PO Box 10, Oxford, OX1 1EN

 Tel 01865 249811

-The Sites and Housing Development Plan Document will form part of Oxford's Local Development Framework.
-It will allocate sites for development for housing, employment and other uses and set out detailed planning policies for residential development.
+The Sites and Housing Plan is part of Oxford's Local Plan.
+It allocates sites for development for housing, employment and other uses and sets out detailed planning policies for residential development including affordable housing.

 The housing policies contains new planning policies on affordable housing (in more detail than the Core Strategy), student accommodation, Houses in Multiple Occupation and the design, size and sustainability requirements.
 All proposals for residential development will be considered against these policies.

 The Sites and Housing Plan was adopted by the City Council on 18 February 2013.

 |Sites and Housing Plan (5MB PDF)||Contains policies against which all planning applications are judged.
 Anyone considering submitting a planning application will need to consider the polices within the Core Strategy alongside other Local Plan documents.|

 Minor Modifications (PDF)

 |The report by an independent planning inspector which declared the Sites and Housing Plan as 'sound' subject to a limited number of major and minor modifications.
 A 'sound' document is one that has been considered to be positively prepared, justified, effective and consistent with national policy.|

 Site Allocations Sustainability Appraisal (February 2012) (11MB PDF)